Sudheer Varma

-Sudheer Varma is an Indian film director and writer who works predominantly in Telugu cinema.
+Sudheer Varma is an Indian film director and writer who predominantly works in Telugu cinema.
 He made his directorial debut with the film Swamy Ra Ra (2013).
-He later directed films such as Dochay (2015), Keshava (2017), and Ranarangam (2019).
+He later directed films such as Dohchay (2015), Keshava (2017), and Ranarangam (2019).

 Early life

-Sudheer Varma was born on 6 October 1979 in Bhimavaram.
+Sudheer Varma Kucharlapati was born on 6 October 1979 in Bhimavaram.
 Varma was schooled in Visakhapatnam and completed his intermediate in Kakinada.
 He grew up in Narasapuram.
 He was an Electronics and Communication Engineer by profession.
 He started his career as an assistant director.

+Personal life

-Varma is married to Radha Kumari and the couple are with two children..
+Varma is married to Radha Kumari and the couple has two children.

 Career

 Sudheer Varma released his debut directorial venture Swamy Ra Ra (2013), starring Nikhil Siddharth and Swathi Reddy.
 The Hindu stated that "the film will pick-pocket your brain and you'll most probably end up feeling richer, if not a millionaire."
 It was commercially successful at the box office.
 The film was remade in Kannada as Jamboo Savari.

 Varma's second film was Dohchay (2015), starring Naga Chaitanya and Kriti Sanon.
 He later directed Keshava (2017) with Nikhil Siddharth, Ritu Varma, and Isha Kopikar in the lead roles.